-Granada – has many attractions and architectural elements that make it a popular destination among the tourist cities of Spain.
+This beautiful city has many attractions and architectural elements that make it a popular destination for tourists and Spanish alike.

-Principally it is known for it’s grand examples of medieval architecture dating to the Moorish occupation.
+Principally it is known for it’s grand examples of medieval architecture dating back to the Moorish occupation.

 The greatest artistic wealth of Granada is its Spanish-Islamic art.
 In particular, the compound of the Alhambra and the Generalife.